 Leslie Vosshall’s office on the fourth floor of Smith Hall is bright and welcoming, filled with contemporary art and flooded with sunlight.
 It is also a stone’s throw from a room containing tens of thousands of the deadliest animals on the planet: mosquitoes.

-Female mosquitoes require blood to produce their eggs; and as anyone who has ever been eaten alive at a backyard barbecue might suspect, some of them strongly prefer that of human beings.
-In addition to making them a nuisance, this also makes them one of the most important disease vectors in the world: By passing microbes from person to person, these tiny pests kill more people every year than any other animal—including Homo sapiens itself.
-In 2015, 580,000 human beings perished through homicide and war, while 830,000 died from mosquito-borne diseases.
+Female mosquitoes require blood to produce their eggs; and as anyone who has ever been eaten alive at a barbecue might suspect, some of them strongly prefer that of human beings.
+In addition to making mosquitoes a nuisance, this preference for human blood also makes them one of the most important disease vectors in the world: By passing microbes from person to person, these tiny pests kill more people every year than any other animal—including Homo sapiens itself.
+In 2015, 580,000 humans perished through homicide and war, while 830,000 died from mosquito-borne diseases.

 Vosshall is on a mission to defang these lethal creatures.
 Since 2008, she has focused her research on Aedes aegypti, a mosquito that transmits such debilitating and potentially fatal viral diseases as yellow fever, dengue, chikungunya, and Zika to 400 million people annually.

-For more than a century, scientists have sought more effective ways to repel, eradicate, and neutralize mosquitoes.
-But Vosshall brought something new to the field: a comprehensive strategy complete with cutting-edge techniques designed to pinpoint the very essence of the mosquito’s menace—the genes and neural circuits that compel these bloodsuckers to seek us out and bite us.
+Of course, humans have sought effective ways to repel, eradicate, and neutralize mosquitoes for centuries.
+But Vosshall brings something new to the field: a comprehensive strategy complete with cutting-edge techniques designed to pinpoint the very essence of the mosquito’s menace—the genes and neural circuits that compel these bloodsuckers to seek us out and bite us.